HL7/davinci-atr/input/pagecontent/usecases.md

 **4. Payer (Producer) makes list available to Provider (Consumer) at regular intervals **<br/>
 Once the list is finalized, the Payer and Provider agree to exchange the list periodically as required.
 The specific mechanism of how this exchange happens varies based on Payers and Providers.
 This implementation guide will specify standards for this interaction.

 **NOTE:** The above workflow is the normal scenario.
 In addition to the above workflow the Producer may change the list periodically based on additional data.
 As this happens the Producer may decide to redo Steps 2 through 4.
+In this version of the IG, there are no notification mechanisms created for a Producer to notify a consumer when the list changes.
+However there could be an agreed upon cadence between the Producer and the Consumer on how often the list is exchanged.
+Every change that is made to the list may be available to the Consumer based on the cadence.
+In other words if it is a monthly list, then as changes get made the updated list will be exchanged on a monthly basis.
 The change reconciliation process is out of scope for the current version of the IG as outlined in the above steps.

 #### Considerations